quarkusio/quarkus-quickstarts/hibernate-search-orm-elasticsearch-quickstart/README.md

 Note that this command will start a PostgreSQL instance and an Elasticsearch cluster to execute the tests.
 Thus your PostgreSQL and Elasticsearch containers need to be stopped.

+Next, make sure you have a PostgreSQL database running and an ElasticSearch instance.
+In production, Quarkus does not start a container for you like it does in Dev Mode.
-Next we need to make sure you have a PostgreSQL instance and Elasticsearch instance running (Quarkus automatically starts one of each for dev and test mode, but not for prod mode).
+(Quarkus automatically starts one of each for dev and test mode, but not for prod mode).

 To set up a PostgreSQL database using Docker: